tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Propose amendment of the value of dwc:eventDate to a valid ISO date.
+Proposes an amendment of the value of dwc:eventDate to a valid ISO date.

 ### Specification